-Re ef C Dbjective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Support Creation of ICS - Lincolnshire designation July 2022 Delay to review and adoption of legislation , , SLB reports and upward reports by CEO / Chair Support the consultation for Acute Service Review (ASR) Phase 1 - PCBC with national team Awaiting outcome of themes from consultation Attendance at Consultation Steering Group once in place SLB reports and upward reports by CEO / Chair Implementing the Outstanding Care Together Programme to support the Organisation to focus on high priority improvements - in progress Disruption due to COVID has resulted in a less mature approach to strategy deployment, broad understanding across the organisation, progress on building capacity and capability.
-Weekly ELT updates Monthly TLT updates Quarterly board reports Quarterly board development sessions University Hospital Teaching Trust Status Developing a business case to support the case for change R&I Team require investment and growth to create sustainable department The case of need was approved at CRIG (September 2021) and now needs to return to CRIG as FBC.
-R&I team working closely with Strategic Projects to develop full business case for the growth of R&I department. application for Failure to develop research and innovation programme Increasing the number of Clinical Academic posts 2021 we are no require to demonstrated increased clinical other divisions.
-Monthly meetings with ULHT Numbers of Clinical Academic posts RD&I Strategy and implementation plan agreed by Trust Board Upward reporting and 2 o become a University Iospitals Teaching Trust Director of Improvement and Integration Failure to develop relationship with university of Lincoln and University of Nottingham Failure to become member of university hospital association Improve the training environment for students Ensuring that, due to the revised UHA guidance we are able to offer the facilities required for a functioning clinical academic department through the revision of the approval sought through TLT/ELT GMC training survey Stock check against checklist Internal Audit - Education Funding Unknown financial commitment for the Trust Monthly meetings with ULHT and Uni of Lincoln to discuss funding position People and Organisational Development Committee Red Developing an MOU with the University of Lincoln This is now a requirement of the UHA guidance.
-Historically this has not been required.
+Re ef C Dbjective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) I Control Gane How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Support Creation of ICS - Lincolnshire designation July 2022 Delay to review and adoption of legislation , c SLB reports and upward reports by CEO / Chair Support the consultation for Acute Service Review (ASR) Phase 1 - PCBC with national team Awaiting outcome of themes from consultation Attendance at Consultation Steering Group once in place SLB reports and upward reports by CEO / Chair Implementing the Outstanding Care Together Programme to support the Organisation to focus on high priority improvements - in progress resulted in a less mature Weekly ELT updates Monthly TLT updates Quarterly board reports Quarterly board development sessions University Hospital Teaching Trust Status Developing a business case to support the case for change The case of need was approved at CRIG (September 2021) and now needs to return to CRIG as FBC.
+R&I team working closely with Strategic Projects to develop full business case for the growth of R&I department. application for 4b Director of Improvement and Integration Failure to develop research and innovation programme CQC Caring CQC Responsive Increasing the number of Clinical Academic posts 2021 we are no require to demonstrated increased clinical academics and RCF funding other divisions.
+Monthly meetings with ULHT Numbers of Clinical Academic posts RD&I Strategy and implementation plan agreed by Trust Board Upward reporting and o become a University Iospitals Teaching Trust Failure to develop relationship with university of Lincoln and University of Nottingham Failure to become member of university hospital association CQC Responsive Improve the training environment for students Ensuring that, due to the revised UHA guidance we are able to offer the facilities required for a functioning clinical academic department through the revision of the library and training facilities.
+This will meet the criteria within the UHA guidance approval sought through TLT/ELT GMC training survey Stock check against checklist Internal Audit - Education Funding Unknown financial commitment for the Trust Monthly meetings with ULHT and Uni of Lincoln to discuss funding position People and Organisational Development Committee Red Developing an MOU with the University of Lincoln has not been required.
 Working closely with the University of Lincoln, monthly meetings.
 Through these meetings have completed first draft of the Joint Strategy.
 MOU will be developed once the Joint Strategy has been signed off.
 RD&I Strategy and implementation plan agreed by Trust Board Drafts in place which broadly cover joint research and teaching approach across the organisations, unable to outline in strategy financial commitment Monthly meetings with ULHT and Uni of Lincoln and through ULHT Steering Group Evidence bound by UHA requirements Portfolio of evidence is being captured and is available on the shared drive Clear understanding of rigidity of UHA requirements Discussions being held to clearly identify opportunity for movement within guidance

-Ref Ob Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating -------- ----------- ----------- -- -------------------------- ---------------------- --- -------------- --- --------------------- -- --------------------------------------- ------------------------------------- ------------------
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating --------------- ----------- -- -------------------------- ---------------------- --- -------------- --- --------------------- -- --------------------------------------- ------------------------------------- ------------------